 Subfloor & Cooling System

 If your cooling systems are working properly, your CRAC and CRAH are delivering cool air to the electronic equipment.
 If the subfloor plenum is dirty, then your cooling system is delivering contaminants directly to the same sensitive electronic equipment.
 Contaminants that can lead to overheating, corrosion damage, electrical and mechanical failure of disk and tape drives, power supplies and circuit boards.
-Debris shouldn’t be allowed to accumulate in the sub floor.
+Debris shouldn’t be allowed to accumulate on the subfloor.

-Under floor contaminants will also contribute to dirtier environment throughout the raised floor area as the debris will be circulated throughout your data centre.
+Underfloor contaminants will also contribute to the dirtier environment throughout the raised floor area as the debris will be circulated throughout your data centre.
 This will also lead to more frequent cleaning of cooling coils in your CRAC/CRAH units and replacement of filters if you want to maintain cooling capacity.
 Note: while cleaning under the raised floor look for any black rubber dust in front of the A/C units which can be a sign of misaligned blower belts.
-Not only will the misaligned belt contribute contaminants into the under floor plenum, but it is also an indication of possible future problems if the belts aren’t replaced and realigned.
+Not only will the misaligned belt contribute contaminants into the underfloor plenum, but it is also an indication of possible future problems if the belts aren’t replaced and realigned.

 Dirt can plug up perforated air tiles reducing the output as well as A/C filters and cooling coils.
 It can get into the cooling vents on the individual pieces of equipment within the server cabinets which will lessen their ability to cool themselves.
 Over time the accumulation of dust and dirt within electronic equipment will lead to overheating and failure.
 Keeping your data centre clean, both above and below the raised floor not only improves its aesthetics, and energy efficiency, but also uptime.

 • Clean floor surfaces quarterly or more frequently

 • Clean equipment surfaces quarterly or more frequently